-your favourite.
-Please note that derelict canals are missing, and
+Please note that derelict canals may be missing, and

 current restorations-in-progress may not be well represented.
 Please